 The Phantom of the Opera

-The Phantom of the Opera makes this list for the innovative use of spectacle and pageantry that went on to establish this Andrew Lloyd Webber/Charles Hart/Richard Stilgoe musical as Broadway’s longest-running of all time.
-Premiering first in London’s West End in 1986, the show crossed the Atlantic in 1988, and opened at Broadway’s Majestic Theatre where it still plays today.
-For over three decades, this stage adaptation of Gaston Leroux’s novel of the same name has been captivating Broadway audiences, with total estimated worldwide gross receipts of over $5.6 billion and a total Broadway gross of $845 million, not to mention the big-budget critically panned but financially fruitful 2004 Hollywood adaptation starring Gerard Butler and Emmy Rosum.
-We’d imagine Webber, Hart, and Stilgoe are extremely happy chaps.
+The Phantom of the Opera makes this list for the innovative use of spectacle and pageantry that went on to establish the Andre Lloyd Webber/Charles Hart/Richard Stilgoe musical as Broadway’s longest-running of all time.
+Premiering first in London’s West End in 1986, the show crossed the Atlantic in 1988, and opened at Broadway’s Majestic Theatre, where it still plays today.
+For over three decades, this stage adaptation of Gaston Leroux’s novel of the same name has been captivating Broadway audiences, with total estimated worldwide gross receipts of over $5.6 billion and a total Broadway gross of $845 million, not to mention the big-budget, critically panned but financially fruitful 2004 Hollywood adaptation starring Gerard Butler and Emmy Rossum.
+Cha-ching!

 And just when we all thought there could be no more innovation in the industry – Hamilton – a modern-day masterpiece of American musical theatre, employing rap and hip-hop to tell the story of America’s founding father, Alexander Hamilton.
 Of course, Broadway has seen hits, but Hamilton struck a chord, so to speak.
 Not only did it received enthusiastic critical reception, but also unprecedented advance box office sales – you could not get a ticket until next year.
 Not for love.
 Not for money.
 Casting minorities as America’s founding fathers was a groundbreaking gamble that paid off massively, both as historical commentary and satire, but also addressing the still-stubbornly white world of Western theatre.
 Hamilton is a rapping representation of musical theatre’s boundary-breaking power to push the social conversation.